JLeFevre559/CS350-Clipboard/Documents/Milestone-1/Test/Test.md

 ## What I will do for Milestone 2

-I am not sure what role I will be for milestone 2, but if I were to still be the testing role I would ***develop a comprehensive test plan (including Web Testing, System Testing, Unit Testing)*** This needs to be changed after you can see what the expectations are on the website again
+* I am not sure what role I will be for milestone 2, but if I were to still be the testing role I would develop a comprehensive test plan (including Web Testing, System Testing, Unit Testing.)
+I would also test and research our hosting service to minimize or avoid future issues with our project.

 ## Concerns and Challenges

-Need to do Git Pull and Git Push on server.

-Need to set up new database for production.
+* I'm concerned because I've noticed some odd behavior with the .gitignore since we migrated the files into the application folder.
+This may be a local issue on my end, but if it persists it is something that we will need to look into fixing.